 Kittens under 8 weeks old: With Mum

-Still with Mum – under 8 weeks Before the age of 8 weeks kittens are too small to leave Mum.
+Kittens under 8 weeks old are too young to leave their mum.
 They can’t yet regulate their own body temperature – so need to snuggle with their littermates – and are still developing vision and leg coordination.
-Mum will feed kittens every 2 hours or more, and will help them defecate and keep the nest clean.
+Mum will feed kittens every 2 hours or more and will help them defecate and keep the nest clean.
 It is possible to safely bottle rear much younger orphaned kittens, but you’ll need the advice and support of a vet, rescue or vet nurse.

 Did you know?
 Like puppies, kittens have a ‘socialisation period’ where they’re most receptive to new experiences.
 This peaks between the age of 2-8 weeks, so ask the rescue or breeder about how they have socialised your new baby.
 You can continue socialisation at home, but these early days are really important.

 Kittens at 8-10 weeks old: Weaning

 Mum stops feeding kittens milk at around 8 weeks, and the little ones start to eat ‘real food’.
 At this stage, kittens use lots of energy, so provide proper kitten food that’s designed to be digestible, energy dense and rich in protein.

 They develop their complex motor skills too; running, jumping, climbing and playing.
 Kittens love to explore at this stage and will be ‘getting into everything’!

 This is the time when you’re likely to bring your kitten home, but before you do there are a few things you can do to get prepared.